-The catalog lets quickly detect location of the required items on tape.
+The catalog lets you quickly detect location of the required items on tape.
 The catalog correlates the archived files and their restore points to the names of the corresponding tapes, both online or offline, and the names of the media sets within which the data was written.
-When you start restore, Veeam Backup & Replication prompts for the tapes you need to bring online.
+When you start restoring data, Veeam Backup & Replication prompts for the tapes you need to bring online.
 As a result, you can restore data from tape much quicker when necessary.

 Veeam Backup & Replication uses the following catalogs for storing the tape-related data:

 - Tape Catalog stores information about files/folders archived to tape media with file to tape jobs, as well as backup files produced by backup to tape jobs.
 The content of the Tape Catalog can be examined in the Files view.

 - Backup Catalog stores information about machines whose backups are archived to tape media with backup to tape jobs.
 The content of the Backup Catalog can be examined under the Backups > Tape node in the Backup & Replication view.

 When retrieving data to back up, or restoring data to disk, Veeam Backup & Replication can connect to any machine that has been added as a managed server to the Veeam Backup & Replication console.